Someone-anon-coder/RL_Model/README.md

 - **Key Components**:
   - `Agent.py`: Implements the Q-learning agent.
   - `Drone_Env.py`: Defines the environment in which the drone operates.
+  - `speed_input_control.py`: Handles speed input for the drone.
+  - `get_speed.py`: Retrieves the current speed of the drone.
   - `test_agent.py`: Contains tests for the Q-learning agent.
   - `test_with_gazebo.py`: Integrates the agent with Gazebo for simulation.